 Banker Education Series

 With 15 years as a community banker, Eric has made numerous connections in the industry.
-In the Banker Education Series, he welcomes fellow industry professionals who will provide helpful information, products or services that can help make your institution more profitable, efficient and stand out from the competition.
-Be sure to sign up for email reminders for future episodes and join us every month.
+In the Banker Education Series, he welcomes fellow industry professionals who provide helpful information, products or services that can help make your institution more profitable, efficient and stand out from the competition.
+Be sure to sign up for email reminders for future episodes to join the show live.